 About IFE: Founded in 1987, the Institute for Field Education (IFE) is a non-for-profit French educational organization that exposes U.S. students in depth and in situ to contemporary French and European society.
 It is governed by a board of directors composed of faculty from the University of Paris and Sciences Po and professional practictioners as well as a representative of the American academic community.
 It draws on the French and Belgian university systems for teachers.
 IFE provides students with program structure, support, contact, and advising.

 Internships abroad are a great way to enhance your resume for today’s competitive job market.
 Stand out from your peers, gain hands-on experience, and develop your global professional network.

-At IFE the placement process is highly individualized and is never list-driven.
-IFE works with each student to define the most appropriate placement strategy and keeps the student informed of process.
+At IFE, the placement process is highly individualized and is never list-driven.
+IFE works with each student to define the most appropriate placement strategy and keeps the student informed of the process.

 Arts and Culture: Museums, publishing houses, galleries, theater companies

 Global Studies: Research institutes, think tanks, NGO's, not-for-profits, government ministries

 Social Sciences- Public Policy: social welfare, urban planning, macro-economic modeling, teaching, gender activism, environmental affairs

 Science- Engineering- Pre-Med: Angiogenesis, computer meteorology, bipolar disorder, dark energy, innovative methods in biostatistics, new generation lower limb ortheses, open-source computing, automotive design, plant growth modeling

 Media: TV newsgathering, music blogging, video production, press relations for government ministries, publishing agencies, French magazines,

 Business: Advertising campaigns, client relations, market studies, new product development